Anti-bullying advocate: Sexting / Bullying / Cyberbullying

 Most recently, Ally helped change sexting laws to get rid of the sex offender status and is currently working to change laws nationwide.

-She was recognized for her work by the State House Assembly and awarded: “Rising Young Woman of Change.”
+The State House Assembly recognized her work and awarded her the title “Rising Young Woman of Change.”

 She is currently writing a book about her struggles with sexting and bullying.